 A few years ago, I had started to meditate alone without guided meditation – on the encouragement of a meditation teacher.
 I found it very difficult to do.
 I’d get frustrated and would invariably stop after five to ten minutes despite many attempts.

 During one session, however, I caught the ninja.
 I could sense a feeling of frustration arising which had lead to terminating the meditation sessions many times before.
 In the midst of that familiar feeling, I somehow caught a glimpse of the thoughts “Meditation is too hard” and “I can’t do this.”
 Then my attention zeroed in and remained locked on those thoughts.
-They had probably arisen many times before and must have been camouflaged very well to go undetected for so long.
+They had probably arisen many times before and must have been camouflaged very well to have gone undetected for so long.
 Ugh.
 However, on this occasion, I noticed the ******* thoughts!
 And did not fall for them or act upon them this time.
 A big smile came across my lips.

 This event was pivotal.
 I became better able to notice these particular ‘ninja’ thoughts and they gradually lost their powers – their power of invisibility and their power to trigger frustration and a stop in meditation.
 This opened up a new world in my journey.
-Not only that of enjoying the experience of meditating alone without guided meditation.
+Not only that of enjoying the experience of meditating alone for longer durations without guided meditation.
 But also that of starting to catch and neutralize other ninja-like self-talk as they’d arise.
 Especially those that might be unhelpful, limiting, diminishing, ineffective, hurtful and so on.

 - A brief poem by Portia Nelson summarizes this shift from not seeing to seeing beautifully: “Autobiography in Five Short Chapters” by Portia Nelson [Nelson].

-- Arun Kumar nicely describes this exposing and deprogramming of the unconscious self-talk and habits in his response in [Quora_Kumar] starting from
+- Arun Kumar nicely describes this exposing and deprogramming of the unconscious self-talk and habits in his response in [Quora_Kumar] starting from:

 - “Ordinarily, you react to the experiences that come before you in much the same way that you react to your thoughts,…” to